Also Known As

 • How is it used?

 A doctor may request a faecal calprotectin test to help investigate the cause of a person's persistent watery or bloody diarrhoea.
-The test may be requested along with other stool tests, such as a stool culture to detect a bacterial infection.
+The test may be requested along with other stool tests, such as a stool culture or PCR detection assay to identify an infection.
 If a doctor suspects inflammation, then blood tests that detect inflammation in the body, such as an erythrocyte sedimentation rate (ESR) and/or C-reactive protein (CRP), may also be requested.
 Testing is performed both to help determine what is causing a person's symptoms and to rule out conditions with similar symptoms.
 This means that additional blood and stool testing may be performed depending on the suspected causes.

 A faecal calprotectin test may be requested to help determine whether an endoscopy is indicated if IBD is suspected.
 A diagnosis of IBD is usually confirmed by performing an endoscopy (colonoscopy or sigmoidoscopy) to examine the intestines and by obtaining a small tissue sample (biopsy) to evaluate for inflammation and changes in tissue structures.
 This testing is invasive and is less likely to be necessary if inflammation is not present.